-You might think that leaves nothing to go on, but that’s not completely true.
-That trailer gives us some clues that may point to where The Elder Scrolls 6 is based.
+You might think that leaves us with nothing to go on, but that’s not completely true.
+For one, the teaser trailer provided some clues that may point to where The Elder Scrolls 6 is based.

 For starters, all Elder Scrolls games are set in the continent of Tamriel.
 We’ve already seen Morrowind, Cyrodill and Skyrim in the last three games, but the mountainous look of the trailer above has led to some speculating that The Elder Scrolls 6 could be set in Black Rock, where the Bretons hang out, or in Hammerfell, home to the warrior-like Redguard.

 A lot more will be revealed if and when The Elder Scrolls 6 gets a subtitle.
 After all, Morrowind and Skyrim were actually in the title of The Elder Scrolls 3 and 5 respectively.
 A map also leaked (see below) online

 While the teaser shows no gameplay whatsoever, it would be truly surprising if Bethesda deviated too far from the formula that makes The Elder Scrolls games so enduringly popular – open world exploration, combined with ranged and close-quarters combat, and some light RPG elements.
 The latter of these has been diluted as the series has progressed, so it will be interesting to see whether The Elder Scrolls 6 emphasises action over role-playing game staples.